26012 Marguerite Pkwy, Suite 0, Mission Viejo, CA 92692

 Physical Trauma

-If your pet experiences physical trauma such as a fall, a bad fight, wound, laceration, or a car accident, we recommend that you contact an emergency vet immediately.
-If your pet has broken bones or is experiencing internal bleeding, you may not be able to tell from just looking at them.
+If your pet experiences physical trauma such as a fall, a bad fight, a wound, a laceration, or a car accident, we recommend that you contact an emergency vet immediately.
+If your pet has broken bones or is experiencing internal bleeding, you may not be able to tell by just looking at them.

-The emergency vet will be able to quickly assess your pet’s situation and perform any necessary tests and x-rays to determine the extent of the damage they’re sustained and make a treatment plan.
+The emergency vet will be able to quickly assess your pet’s situation and perform any necessary tests and x-rays to determine the extent of the damage they’ve sustained and make a treatment plan.

-Such additional examinations are only possible at animal hospitals, meaning that if you want someone to fully assess the damage to your pet, you will need professional veterinary emergency care.
+Such additional examinations are only possible at animal hospitals, meaning that if you want someone to assess the damage to your pet fully, you will need professional veterinary emergency care.

 Paralysis or Seizure